Kikaua Point Park

 Here's how you can get to Kikaua Point Park from Kailua-Kona:

-• Travel approximately 17 miles on Highway 19, also known as Queen Ka'ahumanu Highway.
+• Travel 17 miles on Highway 19, also known as Queen Ka'ahumanu Highway.

 • Look for Kukio Nui Drive around mile marker 87 and make a left turn.

-• Upon reaching the entrance on Palena Aina, inform the security guard that you wish to visit Kikaua Point Beach Park.
+• At the entrance on Palena Aina, inform the security guard that you wish to visit Kikaua Point Park.

 • The security will direct you to the gate that leads to the parking lot and provide you with a beach pass.